 The Old Capitol

-For more than 150 years, Old Capitol has represented the pioneering spirit of Iowa and the University of Iowa.
+For more than 150 years, the Old Capitol has represented the pioneering spirit of Iowa and the University of Iowa.
 The last capitol of the Iowa territory, it served as Iowa’s first state capitol from 1846 to 1857.
 When state government moved to Des Moines in 1857, Old Capitol became the university’s first building and the founding place of many departments.

 In 1976, Old Capitol became a National Historic Landmark and public museum.
 After four years of restoration following a devastating 2001 fire, Old Capitol Museum reopened in May 2006 as a vital cultural and educational resource for more than 30,000 visitors and researchers each year.

 The Pentacrest is the heart of the University of Iowa campus, and for years was the campus.
-The four buildings surrounding Old Capitol (Schaeffer Hall, Jessup Hall, Macbride Hall, and MacLean Hall) are named for former university presidents.
+The four buildings surrounding Old Capitol (Schaeffer Hall, Jessup Hall, Macbride Hall, and MacLean Hall) are named after former university presidents.

 In the early 1920s, the site was called the “Five-Spot,” until the Daily Iowan held a naming contest, which produced “Pentacrest” as its winner.